Developing the skills of emerging writers and artists.

 Program description

-The Foundations in Indigenous Fine Arts (FIFA) certificate is offered by the UVic Faculty of Fine Arts and the Division of Continuing Studies, in partnership with the En'owkin International School of Writing and Visual Arts in Penticton, BC.
-Students will study on campus at the En’owkin Center located on the Penticton Indian Reserve in the Okanagan, which sits on the traditional territory of the Syilx people.
-Students studying at the En’owkin Center are immersed in a rich cultural community of learners from diverse Indigenous nations from across North America.
+The Foundations in Indigenous Fine Arts (FIFA) certificate is offered by the UVic Faculty of Fine Arts and the Division of Continuing Studies, in partnership with the En'owkin Centre in Penticton, BC.
+The En'owkin Centre is a registered Private Post Secondary Institute and member of The Indigenous Adult and Higher Learning Association (IAHLA) and is located on the traditional territory of the Syilx people.
+Students studying at the En’owkin Centre are immersed in a rich cultural community of learners from diverse Indigenous nations from across North America.
 They engage in academic studies supported by traditional practices such as seasonal feasts, ceremony and social gathering.

-The FIFA certificate exists to develop Indigenous writers and artists, and continues the longstanding partnership between UVic and the En’owkin Center.
+The FIFA certificate exists to develop Indigenous writers and artists, and continues the longstanding partnership between UVic and the En’owkin Centre.
 The program has two main focuses:

 • Creative writing courses: With an emphasis on contemporary creative writing forms, Indigenous worldview is explored in traditional and contemporary oratory, storytelling and performance arts.